Philipp Schlicht Mathematics

 Research

-My research field is mathematical logic, in particular set theory, large cardinals, descriptive set theory and applications to analysis, model theory, graph theory, computability and theoretical computer science.
+My research is in descriptive set theory, infinite combinatorics and applications to topology, analysis, model theory, graph theory, computability and theoretical computer science.

-I work on the EPSRC project ‘‘Graphs on generalised Baire spaces’’ with Prof. Philip Welch at the University of Bristol.
-In which circumstances can you colour a graph with few colours such that no adjacent vertices are assigned the same colour?
+A typical problem of descriptive combinatorics is under which circumstances you can colour a graph with few colours such that no adjacent vertices are assigned the same colour.
 We study this problem in the context of graphs of a specified complexity such as open, closed or Borel as a subset of the plane.
 The study of such graphs led Todorcevic to devise the open colouring axiom.
-We aim to understand graphs and hypergraphs of finite and infinite dimension on large spaces.
-These spaces appear naturally in set theory and model theory.
+We aim to understand graphs and hypergraphs of finite and infinite dimension on large spaces that appear naturally in set theory and model theory.

 Home